codefellows/seattle-dotnet-401d12/class-13/demo/repo-pattern-checklist.md

 - `StudentRepository` will be the concrete class that implements `IStudent`
 - Inject `DbContext` into this repository, so we are "live"

+Note that this demo is only for 1 Model/Controller.
+You'll need to do the work for all them ahead of future labs

 ## Refactor our Controllers using Dependency Injection and a Repository

 **Complete this entire process once, for one of your models** with a full explanation as you go, like a typical demo.
 Then, lead the students in a phased practice session: